Reconstructing a user activity timeline from the USN journal

 • Occasional FileDelete | Close as the LRU evicts old entries.

-• Every few minutes, RenameNewName of cache files as the index gets compacted.
+• Every few minutes, RenameNewName of cache files as the index is compacted.

-Bursts of cache writes correlate well with visiting media-heavy or single-page-application sites.
+Bursts of cache writes correlate with visiting media-heavy or single-page-application sites.
 Quiet periods correlate with the user being away or on a long-loading page.
+Active video playback produces a different shape — large sustained DataExtend on a single cache file rather than many small creates.

 Code activity

-If the user is a developer, IDE rebuilds produce highly characteristic bursts:
+If the user is a developer, IDE and build-tool activity produces highly characteristic bursts:

-• Webpack/Vite/Turbopack — many FileCreate in node_modules\.cache\ and dist\, often hundreds per build.
+• Webpack, Vite, Turbopack — many FileCreate in node_modules\.cache\, node_modules\.vite\, .next\ and dist\.
+Hundreds per build.

 • Visual Studio C++FileCreate of .obj and .pdb files in Debug\ or Release\ subtrees.

-• Cargo (Rust) — incremental builds touch target\debug\incremental\ heavily; full builds touch target\debug\deps\.
+• Cargo (Rust) — incremental builds touch target\debug\incremental\ heavily; full builds also touch target\debug\deps\.

-A 5-minute burst of FileCreate events in node_modules\ followed by a DataExtend swarm on a dist\bundle.js is "ran the build, then a dev server reloaded".
+A five-minute burst of FileCreate in node_modules\ followed by a DataExtend swarm on dist\bundle.js is "ran the build, then a dev server reloaded".
+Read the exclusion section below — these bursts will drown out everything else if you do not filter them out for non-development analysis.

 Downloads and installations